particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}
+### Location services updates 2025-10-31

+Documentation for using [location fusion on non-Tracker devices](/reference/tracker/location-fusion) has been updated.

 ### File system opendir and unlink 2025-10-28